CPSC Volunteer– Frequently Asked Questions (FAQs)

 What are the possible benefits and risks of being a part of this study?

 Benefits: Volunteers will have a direct impact by updating/creating information about smoke and CO alarms.
 This will inform state/local regulations, public safety education and campaigns, and technological improvements.
 They will interact with an array of community members and ultimately protect property and save thousands of lives.

 Risks: Volunteers may encounter common electrical dangers when disconnecting alarms and may need to mitigate unknown circumstances of households.

 Yes.
 The full survey and methodology are publicly available on the online Federal Register at https://bit.ly/2MqDBIp

 Whom can I contact if I have additional questions or need further information?

 Please email the EurekaFacts team at CPSCvolunteers@EurekaFacts.com for a direct response.
 Please include the following information: name, best contact information, affiliated department or organization, role, state and zip code, the type of position you are qualified/ interested in, and any questions you have.
-One of the EurekaFacts team members will respond to you.
+One of the EurekaFacts team members will respond to you as quickly as possible.